michaelwoerister/blog.rust-lang.org/_posts/2016-08-01-incremental.md

 Anything that has survived this cache validation phase can safely be re-used during the current compilation session.

+There are a few benefits to the **automated dependency tracking** approach we are employing.
+Since it is built into the compiler's internal APIs, it will stay up-to-date with changes to the compiler, and it is hard to accidentally forget about.
+And if one still forgets using it correctly (e.g. by not declaring the correct *active node* in some place) then the result is an overly **conservative, but still "correct"** dependency graph: It will negatively impact the re-use ratio but it will not lead to incorrectly re-using some outdated piece of data.

+Another aspect is that the system does not try to predict or compute what the dependency graph is going to look like, it just keeps track.
+A large part of our (yet to be written) **regression tests**, on the other hand, *will* give a description of what the dependency graph for a given program ought to look like.
+This makes sure that the actual graph and the reference graph are arrived at via **different methods**, reducing the risk that both the compiler and the test case agree on the same, yet wrong, value.

 "Faster!
 Up to 15% or More."[*][up-to-or-more]